POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 a.
 PEOS Certificate

-The PEOS is a free eight-module online seminar that’s designed to educate you about overseas job application procedures and documentary requirements for working abroad.
+The PEOS is a free eight-module online seminar to educate you about overseas job application procedures and documentary requirements for working abroad.
 It will also give you information to help protect yourself from illegal recruitment scams.
 You can register for the seminar through their official website

 b.
 Overseas Employment Certificate (OEC)